katanemo/arch/README.md

 To get in touch with us, please join our [discord server](https://discord.gg/rSRQ9fv7).
 We will be monitoring that actively and offering support there.

 ## Demos
-* [Function Calling](demos/function_calling/README.md) - Walk through of the critical function calling capabilities Arch offers
+* [Function Calling](demos/function_calling/README.md) - Walk through of the core function calling capabilities Arch offers
 * [Insurance Agent](demos/insurance_agent/README.md) - Build a full insurance agent with Arch
 * [Network Agent](demos/network_agent/README.md) - Build a networking co-pilot/agent agent with Arch